Precious: Interpreting an Ideal

 When in doubt, I fall back on my sociology roots.
 That body of knowledge describes how professional niches, cultures, and communities create distinct languages so that group members can distinguish their “in-group” from all “others.”
 Jewelers are like any other group.
 This blog explores how jewelers use the word “precious” as well as how I stretch the meaning of the word.

-Traditional jewelers monetize what they consider to be precious.
-For example, natural pearls (pearls formed with no human intervention) are considered more precious than cultured pearls.
+Traditional jewelers monetize what they consider to be precious and rare.
+For example, natural pearls (pearls formed with no human help) are considered more precious than cultured pearls (pearls created after people introduce an irritant like a grain of sand between the lips of the oyster).
 Only 1 in 10,000 natural pearls make it into fine jewelry.
-Natural pearls are so precious that, according to the history of the profession, a double strand of natural pearls “bought” the property that is now the flagship of Cartier on 5th Avenue in New York City.
+Jewelry quality pearls are so rare that, according to the history of the profession, a double strand of natural pearls “bought” the property that is now the flagship of Cartier on 5th Avenue in New York City.

-The natural, saltwater pearl pictured below is over 33cts, and sold for over a million dollars in 2014.i
+The natural, saltwater pearl pictured below is over 33cts.
+It sold for more than a million dollars in 2014.i

 Cultured pearls, those “seeded” by foreign objects, are less precious than natural pearls.
 If Kokichi Mikimoto, the founder of the revered brand, had not cultivated pearls, few of us could afford pearls today.ii